rockstardev/TxoutSetInfo/README.md

 Read what @NicolasDorier wrote in FastSync readme: https://github.com/btcpayserver/btcpayserver-docker/tree/master/contrib/FastSync

-Then realize that it would be very useful if there was public repository of information on what TxoutSetInfo was during every Bitcoin block.
-Unfortunately, running `gettxoutsetinfo` command is very expensive, so I've created that's where this dedicated Fetcher comes in.
+Then realize that it would be very useful if there was a public repository to which various individuals from Bitcoin ecosystem can publish exact output of `gettxoutsetinfo` on every block.
+This would allow for quick verification of any UTXO snapshot that's published online; so long as information matches and you trust those that came to consensus on `gettxoutsetinfo` output.

-Also, this service is valuable for two additional reasons:
+Also, this service is valuable for other reasons:

-1. Monitoring UTXO set of different Bitcoin Core versions
+1. Broadcasting state of Bitcoin blockchain that is independent from miners
-2. Broadcasting state of Bitcoin blockchain that is independent from miners
+2. Detecting unintentional splits between different versions of Bitcoin Core

 ## Forking